 But what about when things get really bad?
 When you completely blow a month, or a quarter, and have almost zero deals close.
 Or when you’ve been working an important deal for months or even years, only to have it all fall apart in the end.
 How do you come back from complete rock bottom in sales?

 We’ve come up with some tips that can help you if you’re having a really hard time and want to get rolling again:

-(And while you’re at it, get a great sales automation CRM to help you avoid that slump in the first place!)
+(And while you’re at it, get a great Proactive Relationship Management Platform to avoid that slump in the first place!)

 1. Take responsibility

 This is absolutely critical if you want to have any chance of success.
 Even though you can’t take responsibility for someone else’s behavior, you can always take responsibility for your own.
 Whatever situation you find yourself in, you have to ask yourself what you did to get there.
 You don’t want to spend too much time thinking about the past, because you can’t control something that already happened, but it’s only when you take responsibility that you can have a chance at changing your future.